Crypto Ad Network Attribution: How to Know What Actually Drove the Mint or Wallet Connect

 Crypto Ad Networks vs Paid Channels: What You Can Actually Track

 Spending on paid growth without attribution is performance theater.
 You see impressions, maybe clicks, but you have no idea which campaign actually led to the wallet connect or mint.
 Most ad platforms weren’t built for Web3 user flows.
-So unless you’re actively stitching in tools that capture wallet-level conversion, you’re flying blind.
+Some crypto-native networks have started solving this at the platform level, Mintfunnel, for example, now offers native onchain attribution that ties ad clicks to wallet connects, token swaps, token purchases, and NFT mints directly in the campaign dashboard.
+For the rest of the stack, you’re still stitching it together yourself.

 Here’s how the most commonly used crypto ad networks and paid media channels actually perform when it comes to attribution visibility:

-- Twitter / X Ads: Still the most viable Web2 platform for crypto.
-Decent targeting, limited attribution.
-That’s why many teams running performance campaigns here pair it with Mintfunnel, a crypto PR and growth platform which captures wallet connects and on-chain actions tied to specific ad clicks.
+• Twitter / X Ads: That’s why many teams running performance campaigns here pair X with Mintfunnel’s crypto ad network, which captures wallet connects and onchain actions tied to specific ad clicks — giving X campaigns an attribution layer they can’t generate on their own.

-- Influencers: Great for trust and reach.
+• Influencers: Great for trust and reach.
 Terrible for attribution, unless you structure it correctly.
 Most teams running crypto influencer campaigns still operate on soft metrics unless they’re using referral links or wallet-based tracking.
-If you’re serious about fixing that, Coinbound is one of the few Web3 marketing agencies actually building influencer campaigns with attribution in mind.
-Combined with Mintfunnel’s referral tracking, you can finally tie a creator’s shoutout to real on-chain actions.
+If you’re serious about fixing that, Coinbound is one of the few Web3 marketing agencies building influencer campaigns with attribution in mind — structuring referral links, UTM flows, and wallet-level tracking so creator-driven traffic can be measured against onchain outcomes.

 Top Crypto Ad Networks by Attribution Transparency